Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: Motivation

 \section{Motivation}

-I--MR charts commonly estimate the process standard deviation $\sigma$ using the span-2 average moving range scaled by the usual constant $d_2$ \citep{Montgomery2019ISQC}.
-Under i.i.d.\ Normal sampling, $d_2=\E|X_1-X_2|/\sigma=2/\sqrt{\pi}$, so MR(2)/$d_2$ is unbiased for $\sigma$ but is less efficient than $S/c_4$ \citep{Hoel1946,CryerRyan1990,BraunPark2008}.
+The standard Individuals and Moving Range (I--MR) estimate of the process standard deviation $\sigma$ is the span-2 average moving range divided by the usual constant $d_2$ \citep{Montgomery2019ISQC}.
+Under i.i.d.
+Normal sampling, $d_2=\E|X_1-X_2|/\sigma=2/\sqrt{\pi}$, so the span-2 moving-range estimator MR(2)/$d_2$ is unbiased for $\sigma$ but less efficient than $S/c_4$ \citep{Hoel1946,CryerRyan1990,BraunPark2008}.
 Because MR(2) uses only successive differences, it depends on ordering through adjacency.
-In practice, MR-based summaries are used as short-term dispersion measures and are sometimes preferred in Phase~I when drift or oscillation inflates $S$ \citep[e.g.,][]{Nelson1982,CryerRyan1990}.
+In practice, MR-based summaries are used as short-term dispersion measures and are sometimes preferred in Phase~I when drift or oscillation inflates $S$ \citep[e.g.,][]{Nelson1982,CryerRyan1990}; see \citet{RigdonCruthisChamp1994} for design strategies for I--MR charts.

+The SPC literature on dispersion monitoring includes exponentially weighted moving average (EWMA) and other memory-type charts for process dispersion \citep{HuwangHuangWang2010,AliHaq2017}, nonparametric sign-based dispersion charts \citep{GodaseEtAl2022}, lognormal-process variability monitoring with estimated parameters \citep{AkhtarEtAl2022QRE,AkhtarEtAl2024QRE}, ranked-set-sampling dispersion charts \citep{AbbasEtAl2023}, and multivariate variability or covariance monitoring \citep{AjadiEtAl2021QRE,AjadiEtAl2024QRE}.
+These contributions primarily address chart design, run-length performance, and robustness of monitoring schemes; \citet{JensenEtAl2006} review the effects of parameter estimation on control-chart properties.
+The aim here is narrower: the sampling variance of the classical span-2 moving-range estimator and the portion of that variance induced by using only adjacent pairs.

-This note isolates and quantifies the resulting order-induced variability.
-Holding the observed values fixed, different permutations of the same sample generally produce different average moving ranges. \citet{PootsWoodcock2012} give the minimum and maximum over all permutations.
+With the observed values held fixed, different permutations of the same sample generally produce different average moving ranges. \citet{PootsWoodcock2012} give the attainable minimum and maximum of the average moving range over all permutations.
 In time-ordered applications this sensitivity is intentional, but it still contributes to sampling variability even when the data are i.i.d.
+In practical terms, the adjacency component is the precision cost of replacing all pairwise differences by the $n-1$ local differences along one path through the data.
+If the observed order is arbitrary or effectively random, this component is pure order-induced noise.
+If the order is meaningful, as in a time sequence, the same component is also the part of the estimator that can respond to local smoothness, roughness, or serial dependence.
+Thus the decomposition is not a prescription to ignore time order; it separates marginal scale information in the values from the additional contribution of the particular ordering.